Victoria Lynn has a passion for saving money, so coming up with cheap, DIY Halloween costumes is right up her alley!

 Creative Halloween Costumes

-Some of the funniest—and cheapest—Halloween costumes I’ve ever seen are actually archived in my own family albums, those that my mother has put together over the years.
+Some of the funniest—and cheapest—Halloween costumes I’ve ever seen are actually archived in my own family albums, particularly those that my mother has put together over the years.
 My mom was very creative in helping four kids come up with cheap, interesting Halloween costumes, but her best innovation was the year that she dressed up as a man and my dad as a woman.
+I treasure those photos.

 Dress up as the Opposite Sex